The Most Beautiful Beaches of Captiva Island Florida

 Sun Protection

-The sun is strong on Captiva.
-Bring reef-safe sunscreen, sunglasses, and a wide-brimmed hat.
-A light cover-up also helps during long afternoons on the sand.
+The sun can feel strong along the coast.
+Reef-safe sunscreen, sunglasses, and a wide-brimmed hat help protect your skin.
+A light cover-up also works well during long afternoons on the sand.

 Beach Gear

-A small beach bag, flip-flops, and a towel are all you need.
-In addition, water shoes can help when exploring rocky areas or shell-covered stretches.
-A reusable water bottle keeps you hydrated in the heat.
+A small beach bag, flip-flops, and a towel cover the basics for a beach day.
+Water shoes can also help when walking across shell-covered areas.
+A reusable water bottle keeps you cool and hydrated.

 Shelling Supplies